-Include: 2011 undergraduate class who graduated between July 1, 2010 and June 30, 2011 who started at your institution as first- time students and received a bachelor's degree between July 1, 2010 and June 30, 2011.

-only loans made to students who borrowed while enrolled at your institution.
+Provide the number of students in the 2017 undergraduate class who started at your H4 institution as first-time students and received a bachelor's degree between July 1, 2016 4,901 and June 30, 2017.
+Exclude students who transferred into your institution.